Alfred Kohlberg: ABMAC

 In 1941, he served as a director for ABMAC (which received $2M annually from the United States during WWII) and traveled much of the country, after which he presented a report to ABMAC.
 In Spring 1943, New Deal official Lauchlin Currie advised Kohlberg of his "hopelessness" in the national government of the Republic of China under Chiang Kai-shek.
-In February 1943, Dwight Edwards at ABMAC Chungking cabled ABMAC New York to say that attacked as corrupt the local partners whom Kohlberg had praised in his report.
-Kolberg criticized Edwards; Edward C. Carter, head of IPR criticized Kohlberg.
+In February 1943, Dwight Edwards at ABMAC Chungking cabled ABMAC New York attacking as corrupt the local partners whom Kohlberg had praised in his report.
+Kohlberg criticized Edwards; Edward C. Carter, head of IPR criticized Kohlberg.
 In July 1943, T.A.
 Bisson wrote an article called "China's Part in a Coalition War" in the IPR's Far Eastern Survey.
-Bisson described two China's, the first (under Chiang Kai-she) "feudalist" and corrupt, the second (under Mao Zedong) "democratic".
+Bisson described two Chinas, the first (under Chiang Kai-shek) "feudalist" and corrupt, the second (under Mao Zedong) "democratic".
 Bisson called those areas under the control of the Chinese Communist Party "bourgeois democracy."
 In June 1943, Kohlberg flew back to China to make a second report, where he met with US General Claire Chennault of the Flying Tigers and US Brigadier General T.S.
 Arms, both of whom expressed their continuing supporting for Chiang Kai-shek and expressed doubt about corruption in ABMAC.
 Returning to the States, Kohlberg filed a second report and proposed that ABMAC drop its support for United China Relief if people like Dwight Edwards were not barred from interfering.
 ABMAC disregarded his report and proposal, and Kohlberg resigned after a 15-year affiliation.